wienkers/marEx/README.md

     smooth_days_baseline=21,                 #    and smoothing window for determining the anomalies window_days_hobday=11                    # Window size of compiled samples collected for the extremes detection )

+# Performance note: JAX acceleration automatically used if available
+if marEx.has_dependency('jax'):
+    print("🚀 Using JAX-accelerated computations")
 ```

 The resulting xarray dataset `extremes_ds` will have the following structure & entries: